-1. A wakeboarder communicates with the boat driver by hand signals, what types of commands might they need to discuss?What are some personal reasons individual students may want a bass club?
+1. A wakeboarder communicates with the boat driver by hand signals, what types of commands might they need to discuss?

-2. How might belonging to a bass club affect their educational performance or futureWhy do you think watersports can be an ideal family activity?
+2. Why do you think watersports can be an ideal family activity?

-3. What are the physical benefits of researching and making a presentation on forming a club to school officialsspending time engaged in watersports?
+3. What are the physical benefits of spending time engaged in watersports?

-4. What are the mental benefits of spending time engaged in watersports?are the time and monetary costs to bass club members and the school compared to what real or potential benefits they may earn in return? (list below)
+4. What are the mental benefits of spending time engaged in watersports?

-COSTS BENEFITS

-5. What are the biggest challenges that students face in creating a bass fishing cluba family could face when planning a camping trip that involves watersports?
+5. What are the biggest challenges that a family could face when planning a camping trip that involves watersports?